 Other lesser-known wonders include Balanced Rock, Chapel Cave, Boch Hollow, Saltpetre Caves and Crane Hollow.
 We haven’t been to any of these destinations yet, but you can bet they’re on our list for next time!

 Have you been to Hocking Hills?
-Let us know your favorite locations in the comments below.
+Let us know your vote for best Hocking Hills trails in the comments below.